 View a partial list below to find a trail in your area.
 If you love maps, visit our Trails Page for an interactive trail viewer map.
 The map will allow you to sort by parks and trails, take note of a trail’s surface area, and view a trail’s elevation by clicking on it.

 It’s time to plan your next camping adventure in Oakland County!
 With two wonderful campgrounds run by Oakland County Parks and Recreation, you won’t have to go far.
 Addison Oaks in Leonard and Groveland Oaks in Holly offer individual, family, or group camping sites.
 Both parks offer cabins, yurts, modern, and group sites as well.
 Your camping adventure awaits – call 248-858-1400 and make your reservation today!

 - Addison Oaks 2018 Camping Season: Friday, April 27th – Wednesday, October 24th

 - Groveland Oaks 2018 Camping Season: Friday, April 27th – Sunday, October 7th

 Check out our video to see all of the fun that’s in store!

-Let Oakland County’s NO HAZ Collection team help you safely dispose of household hazardous materials ranging from air fresheners and artist paints to propane cylinders and prescription medicines.
+Let Oakland County’s NO HAZ Collection team help you safely dispose of household hazardous materials ranging from pesticides, paints, air fresheners, propane cylinders, cleaning solutions, prescription medicines, and more.

 You’d be surprised just how many everyday items are considered hazardous waste.
 Many of the objects that help us in our daily lives become dangerous when disposed of alongside regular rubbish.
 Do you have an item you’re unsure about?
-Check the NO HAZ list of accepted and non-accepted materials or call the NO HAZ Hotline at 248-858-5656.
+View lists of accepted and non-accepted materials in the FAQ section of Advantage Oakland’s NO HAZ web page, or call the NO HAZ Hotline at 248-858-5656.